bmddota/barebones/README.md

 ##Additional Information
 - Barebones also comes with a sample loading screen implementation in panorama which you can view and edit via the content panorama directory.
-- Barebones also comes with a simple notifications system built into panorama to server as a jumping off point (and potentially be useful)
 - You can change the name of the multiteams used at the Game Setup screen by editing the game/barebones/panorama/localization/addon_english.txt file.
 - You can adjust the number of players allowed on each of your maps by editing addoninfo.txt.